TheoIlgazCelik/ANDIE/README.md

 * Colour channel cycling

-* Filters with negative results

-* Crop to selection
+* Keyboard shortcuts, including keeping it up to date with new feature additions

+* Documentation checking and handling

+* README file handling

 * Error Avoidance/prevention